Provider Comparison · 2026

 Avalara is fundamentally a tax-determination and filing software platform.
 The core product is AvaTax, which calculates the correct tax on each transaction in real time across thousands of jurisdictions.
 Around that core, Avalara offers Returns (filing module), managed-services add-ons where Avalara staff handle the filing for you, and integrations with most major ERPs and e-commerce platforms.
 For VAT compliance in Germany specifically, you can either license the software and self-serve, or pay extra for managed services where Avalara prepares and submits your UStVA.

 Vaytax is the opposite shape: a Steuerberater practice with a self-service client portal sitting on top.
-Every UStVA is prepared and signed by a licensed German Steuerberater (member of the Steuerberaterkammer Köln, with the same DATEV + ELSTER infrastructure German tax offices expect).
-There's no separate "managed services" tier — the Steuerberater filing IS the product.
+Every UStVA is prepared and signed by a licensed German Steuerberater (member of the Steuerberaterkammer Rheinland-Pfalz).
+There's no separate "managed services" tier, the Steuerberater filing IS the product.

 Practical implications: with Avalara you're a customer of a US-listed software company managing your German VAT through their European operations layer.
-With Vaytax you're a Mandant of a German Steuerberatungsgesellschaft with the regulatory accountability that comes with it.
+With Vaytax you're a Mandant of a German tax advisory firm with the regulatory accountability that comes with it.
 For audits, Finanzamt queries, or anything that escalates beyond routine filing, this distinction matters.

-Filing Method: Both Get to ELSTER, Different Roads
+Filing Method: Both Reach the Finanzamt, Different Roads

-Both providers ultimately submit through ELSTER (the German Finanzamt's electronic filing portal).
-The difference is what's between you and ELSTER.
+Both providers ultimately submit electronically to the German Finanzamt.
+The difference is what's between you and the tax office.

-Vaytax files through DATEV, the standard professional tax software ecosystem used by ~95% of German Steuerberater.
-Filings carry an implicit credibility signal with German tax authorities — DATEV submissions are the default expected channel and rarely attract additional scrutiny.
-Why DATEV filing matters for foreign companies.
+Vaytax files through a licensed Steuerberater, the regulated professional channel German tax authorities expect.
+Filings carry an implicit credibility signal with the Finanzamt and rarely attract additional scrutiny.

-Avalara files through its own returns engine, which connects to ELSTER directly.
-The submissions are valid and processed normally, but they don't carry the DATEV signal.
-This is rarely a problem in practice, but for foreign-company filings — where the Finanzamt is already scrutinising the submitter — the DATEV path is structurally lower-risk.
+Avalara files through its own returns engine.
+The submissions are valid and processed normally, but they don't carry a Steuerberater's signature.
+This is rarely a problem in practice, but for foreign-company filings, where the Finanzamt is already scrutinising the submitter, the regulated-professional path is structurally lower-risk.

 Integrations: Where Avalara Pulls Ahead